shoebot/shoebot/doc/source/commands.rst

 .. py:function:: font(fontpath=None, fontsize=None)

-  Set the font to be used in new text instances.

-  Accepts a system font name, e.g. "Inconsolata Bold".
+  Sets the font to be used in new text instances.
+Accepts a system font name, e.g. "Inconsolata Bold", and an optional font size value.

-  A full list of your system's font names can be viewed with the `pango-list` command in a terminal.
+  A full list of your system's font names can be viewed with the ``pango-list`` command in a terminal.

-  :param fontpath: font name
-  :param fontsize: font size in points
-  :return: current font name (if ``fontpath`` was not set)
+  If called with no arguments, it returns the current font name.

     .. shoebot::
         :alt: The word 'bot' in bold and italic styles